 The list gives an impression of the spread, diversity and frequency of incidents and accidents with nuclear power plants, reprocessing plants, fuel enrichment plants, nuclear laboratories, irradiation facilities and with radioactive transports.
 However: It is not a complete list of all nuclear incidents and accidents; different national regulators have different regimes as to which incidents to report to the IAEA and which not.

 The Vienna-based IAEA only releases reports from the previous twelve months to the public.
 After twelve months, reports are hidden from the IAEA-website.
-This makes it impossible for neighbours, non-governmental organizations, journalists and the like, to monitor the occurrence of nuclear incidents throughout the years.
+This makes it impossible for neighbors, non-governmental organizations, journalists and the like, to monitor the occurrence of nuclear incidents throughout the years.
 The risks of a certain nuclear power station can only be assessed by the frequency and the gravity of incidents occurring over the years.
 By releasing the full IAEA-list with all reported incidents from 1990, Laka, an Amsterdam based research group on nuclear energy, makes this safety-relevant accessible for the public.

 To provide overview of incidents and accidents, Laka also put all reports also in an on-line map.